Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles in descriptive set theory

 The most commonly used pointclasses in descriptive set theory and computability theory are $\Sigma^i_n$, $\Pi^i_n$, $\Delta^i_n$, and their boldface versions (see \cite{MosBook} and also below).
 However, it should be noted that there are a number of other natural pointclasses that have been studied in great depth as mentioned above.

-Besides that, the following notion is also important in synthetic descriptive set theory.
+In descriptive set theory, $\mathcal{C}$ usually consists of (quasi-)Polish spaces and its subspaces.
+Under this setting, each $X\in\mathcal{C}$ can be thought of as either a topological space or a represented space (see Example \ref{exa:coding-topological-space}).
+Many natural pointclasses have good closure properties.